What is Safeguarding?

 If any Mary MacKillop Today staff person other than the Safeguarding Focal Point(s) is informed of an allegation, concern or suspicion it must be immediately reported to the Safeguarding Focal Point or another member of the Safeguarding Committee.
 This report can be made verbally or email in the first instance, and then a written Safeguarding Incident Report must be submitted within 2 working days.

-2.2 Inform the Safeguarding Committee & Board of Directors
+2.2 Inform the Safeguarding Committee, Board of Directors, and Sisters of St Joseph

 The Safeguarding Focal Point will immediately inform the Safeguarding Committee.
 The Safeguarding Committee will de-identify the information and escalate the report to the Chair and the Board of Directors along with details of any immediate response.